AhlburgSW/Travel-Planner/readme.md

 -   Weather Information: View current weather data at specific locations.

--   German Date Formatting: All dates are formatted in the German style.

 -   Dark Theme: Modern, responsive design with dark mode and orange accents.

 -   Open Source: Licensed under the GPL‑3.0 License.